navvewas/Brain-Transformation-with-No-Shared-Data/README.md

 # run training code
 python train_encoder.py 0 4 0 1 1 0 300 0
 ```
-Once done, the weigths of the trained transforamtion can be found at the 'data/Transformations' folder.
+Once done, the weigths of the trained encoder can be found at the 'data/GOD_encoders' folder.

-##
-### Acknowledgments
-- This code borrows from [Perceptual Similarity Metric](https://github.com/richzhang/PerceptualSimilarity).
-- The original datasets behind the released data derivatives are ([fMRI on ImageNet](https://openneuro.org/datasets/ds001246/versions/1.0.1), and [ILSVRC](https://image-net.org/challenges/LSVRC/index.php)).
-##